ngfw/amazon-niche-finder/README.md

 ## Disclaimer

 This tool is for educational purposes only.
 Be sure to comply with Amazon's terms of service and implement appropriate rate limiting when using this tool.

+There is no guarantee that any discovered niche will sell or is the right niche for you.
+Use this tool and any results at your own risk.